Sunday

 Sunday (Latin: dies solis meaning "day of the sun") is the day of the week between Saturday and Monday.
 Sunday is a day of rest in most Western countries and a part of the weekend.
-In some Middle Eastern countries, Sunday is a weekday.
+In some Arab countries, Sunday is a weekday.

 For most Christians, Sunday is observed as a day of worship and rest, holding it as the Lord's Day and the day of Christ's resurrection; in the United States, Canada, Japan, as well as in parts of South America, Sunday is the first day of the week.
 According to the Islamic calendar, Hebrew calendar and traditional calendars (including Christian calendars) Sunday is the first day of the week; Quaker Christians call Sunday the "first day" in accordance with their testimony of simplicity.
-The International Organization for Standardization ISO 8601, which is based in Switzerland, calls Sunday the seventh day of the week.
+The International Organization for Standardization standard ISO 8601 puts Sunday as the seventh day of the week.

 Etymology

 A depiction of Máni, the personified Moon, and his sister Sól, the personified Sun, from Norse mythology (1895) by Lorenz Frølich.

 The name "Sunday", the day of the Sun, is derived from the traditional astronomical naming system for days of the week.
 This system likely originated in the Neo-Babylonian Empire during the Jewish exile in Babylon, though the first direct evidence of it dates to the Roman Empire.
 The order has been explained in Hellenistic astrology as relating to planetary hours.
 Each of the hours of the day was assigned to one of the seven classical planets – Saturn, Jupiter, Mars, the Sun, Venus, Mercury and the Moon – and the planet of the first hour of each day gave its name to that day.

 The astronomical weekday names spread throughout Europe, including to the Germanic peoples.
-The names of Sunday and Monday were translated to the corresponding Germanic words (hence dies Solis became "Sunday") while the other days took the names of corresponding Germanic deities.
+The names of Sunday and Monday were translated to the corresponding Germanic words, hence dies Solis became "Sunday".
+The other days took the names of corresponding Germanic deities.

-The English noun Sunday derived sometime before 1250 from sunedai, which itself developed from Old English (before 700) Sunnandæg (literally meaning "sun's day"), which is cognate to other Germanic languages, including Old Frisian sunnandei, Old Saxon sunnundag, Middle Dutch sonnendach (modern Dutch zondag), Old High German sunnun tag (modern German Sonntag), and Old Norse sunnudagr (Danish and Norwegian søndag, Icelandic sunnudagur and Swedish söndag).
+The English noun Sunday derived sometime before 1250 from sunedai, which developed from Old English (before 700) Sunnandæg, literally meaning "sun's day".
+This is cognate to other Germanic languages, including Old Frisian sunnandei, Old Saxon sunnundag, Middle Dutch sonnendach (modern Dutch zondag), Old High German sunnun tag (modern German Sonntag), and Old Norse sunnudagr (Danish and Norwegian søndag, Icelandic sunnudagur and Swedish söndag).
 The Germanic term is a Germanic interpretation of Latin dies solis ("day of the sun"), which is a translation of the ancient Greek Ἥλίου ημέρα" (Hēlíou hēméra).

 In most Indian languages, the word for Sunday is derived from Sanskrit Ravivāra or Adityavāra — vāra meaning day and Aditya and Ravi both being names for Surya, the Sun and the solar deity.
 Ravivāra is the first day cited in Jyotisha, which provides logical reason for giving the name of each weekday.
 In the Thai solar calendar, the name ("Waan Arthit") is derived from Aditya, and the associated colour is red.